 We mentioned at the start of the year that retailers and brands were going to have to change how they did things in 2016 in order to stay relevant and successful.
 As we’ve covered, the outdoor industry is no different and I would argue may actually be easier…

-The outdoors is often inherently beautiful, it’s a way of life that many aspire to and therefore shouldn’t be hard to market but when I look at the marketing campaigns of these big companies we don’t see so much the ‘lifestyle’ brand that young people want, we see people summiting Everest, climbing El Capitan and surfing waves larger than my house.
-All very impressive, but few resonate…
+The outdoors is often inherently beautiful, it’s a way of life that many aspire to and therefore shouldn’t be hard to market but when I look at the marketing campaigns of these big companies we don’t see so much the ‘lifestyle’ brand that young people want, we see people on an adventure.
+We see people summiting Everest, climbing El Capitan and surfing waves larger than my house.
+All very impressive, but very few resonate…